I met Case Abbott when I was stepping out of the shower.

 I should have been hurrying back to my life in Seattle.

 Case was needed in California, where he lived most of the time.

 But our attraction was undeniable.

 The rush I felt when I was with him was addictive.

-We both knew that if we crossed the line, there was a chance that someone would get hurt.
+We both knew there was a risk that someone would get hurt.